IreneMinyu/Prompt-Engineering/README.md

 ### PROMPT Vulnerabilities

-Model safety - Prompt engineering can help identify risky behaviors of LLMs which can help to reduce harmful behaviors and risks that may arise from language models
+Model safety - Prompt engineering can help identify risky behaviors of LLMs which can help to reduce harmful behaviors and risks that may arise from language models.
+Prompt injection aim to find vulnerabilities in LLMs.

 #### Prompt injections

-Aim to find vulnerabilities in LLMs.
-Some common issues include:
 	⁃	Prompt injection - Prompt injection is used to hijack an LM’s output by injecting an untrusted command that overrides instructions of a prompt.
 This could easily happen if you just concatenate your prompt with another user generated output.
 	⁃	Prompt leaking - Aims to force the model to spit out information about its own prompt.
 This can lead to leaking of either sensitive, private, or information that is confidential.
 	⁃	Jailbreaking - The goal is to bypass safety and moderation features.
 LLMs provided via APIs might be coupled with safety features or content moderation which can be bypassed with harmful prompts/attacks.
 This may occur since the LM is usually served static and might have these vulnerabilities due to many factors such as the data it was trained on, etc.